MrMagicalHacker/MrMagicalHacker/README.md

 - 👋 Hi, I’m @MrMagicalHacker
 - 👀 I’m interested in Music And Coding
-- 🌱 I’m currently learning Radiant International School at patna,bihar in 6th grade
+- 🌱 I’m currently studying at Radiant International School at patna,bihar in 8th grade
-- 📫 How to reach me - Just Contact on my Email ID ......
+- 📫 How to reach me - Just Contact on my Email ID mr.deadhacker@gmail.com

 <!---
 MrMagicalHacker/MrMagicalHacker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.